CyberSecKat/CyberSecKat/README.md

  👋 Hi, I’m Kat.

-👀 I’m interested in Incident Response, Logs, Forensics, Risk Assesment and developing a "golden honeypot" to protect muggles from online threats.
+👀 I’m interested in Incident Response, Logs, Forensics, Risk Assesment and developing a "golden honeypot" to protect peoplefrom online threats.

 🌱 I’m currently learning how to develop a legit plan to...save the world.